cromarty/raspberry-pi/alarmpi/make-image/archlinuxarm/docs/user_guide.md

 ## Dependencies

-You will need 'kapartx' for mounting the file-systems inside files.
+You will need 'kpartx' for mounting the file-systems inside files.

 The package for this on Arch Linux is 'multipath-tools' from the Arch User Repository (AUR).